JonRivera/TwitOff/works_notes.md

 Following the instructors python logic.
 Largely b/c I am still fairly new at working with apis.
 I encounter some bags in ,env where I had : when I should have had an =, also had bug where  b/c I did't rest my table it didn't want to data base didn't want to accept the changes of having new fields.

-08/19
+08/19 Adding Data Science to Web App
 What went well (in the context of working on the assignment) today?
+I was able to reproduce code; specifically, I was able to make predictions of what tweet corresponded to who.
 What was particularly interesting or surprising about the topic(s) today?
+I was surprise at how accurate the logistic model is able to predict which tweet corresponds to which user.
+Its also surprisesing how Basilica is able to encoded the tweets to begin with.
 What was the most challenging part of the work today, and why?
+Making sure functions were properly setup, understanding the python logic behind functions etc.